The 23 Best French Fries In The Fast Food Universe, Ranked

 1. Five Guys — Fries

 This isn’t my first time ranking french fries, and the first time I did it I gave the top spot to Five Guys, which gave my editor a conniption fit that extended to a whole handful of readers who were more than excited to tell me I was either ‘stupid,’ ‘wrong,’ or both.
 So I debated swapping McDonald’s over Five Guys, just to be a people pleaser.
 F*ck that.
-I stand my ground, if you have a problem with non-frozen freshly peeled hand-cut potatos from a host of ever-shifting Idaho-based farms double fried (the way French Fries are supposed to be) in high quality peanut oil, I question your ability to taste.
+I stand my ground, if you have a problem with non-frozen freshly peeled hand-cut potatos from a host of ever-shifting Idaho-based farms double fried (the way French Fries are supposed to be) in high-quality peanut oil, I question your ability to taste.

 I’ll admit that Five Guys fries aren’t always perfect.
-Sometimes when you open your bag they’re a soggy mess of grease, and if you get your order to-go which these days is the custom, more often than not your fries will turn out this way.
+Sometimes when you open your bag they’re a soggy mess of grease, and if you get your order to-go which, these days, is the custom, more often than not your fries will turn out this way.
 Eat them as soon as you get them and tell me they aren’t the best fast food french fries you’ve ever had.
-Prepared the proper way they have the perfect crispy exterior with molten hot buttery Idaho potato inside that turns each bite into absolute ecstasy.
+Prepared the proper way, they have the perfect crispy exterior with molten hot buttery Idaho potato inside that turns each bite into absolute ecstasy.

 But a word of advice — don’t order the Cajun fries.
-It sounds counterintuitive, why would you want salt and pepper over Cajun seasoning, more flavor is better right?
-Absolutely, but Five Guys doesn’t know how to season fries, their whole ethos is to go nuts so they haphazardly sprinkle way too much which can make some of your fries downright inedible.
+It sounds counterintuitive, why would you want salt and pepper over Cajun seasoning — more flavor is better right?
+Absolutely, but Five Guys doesn’t know how to season fries, their whole ethos is to go nuts so they haphazardly sprinkle way too much season on the fries, which can make some of your fries downright inedible.
 So make your life better by ordering the regular fries, they come seasoned with salt.
 Ask for a side of cajun seasoning, grab five packets of pepper, and season to taste.
-Yes, you’ll have to put some work into it, but when you control the seasoning, Five Guys fries become a delicious blank canvas for you to do whatever you like with them.
+Yes, you’ll have to put some work into it, but when you control the seasoning, Five Guys fries become a delicious blank canvas for you to do whatever you like.

-Toss them with some malt vinegar, dip them in BBQ, these french fries are as good as you want them to be, and I’m always going to prefer that approach.
-I know it burns McDonald’s, but I have to be true to myself here.
+I know it burns, McDonald’s fans, but I have to be true to myself here.
 Hate on.

 The Bottom Line